I’m not flexible… Can I do yoga?

 There are many different styles of yoga.
 We recommend trying out different styles and teachers before you settle in to one particular practice.
 However we know your first impression of a yoga class is very important so allow us to make a couple suggestions.

-- Accessible Flow – Vinyasa is an all-levels mindful, therapeutic, & spiritual flow class.
+• Vinyasa Flow is an all-levels mindful, therapeutic, & spiritual flow class.
 Each class is a customized heart-centered themed flow that allows ample time to enjoy each pose and link your movement with your breath.
 It will build strength; increase flexibility and range of motion through flowing sequences and deep stretching.
 Also including meditation and relaxation techniques, perfect for stress relief.
 Overall this is a wonderful practice to get started with if you are new to yoga or have been practicing for years.
 A great practice for beginners and advanced practitioners alike, vinyasa flow will give you a yogic workout, but won’t leave you sweating puddles in a pretzel.

 Can I use my electronics during class?